-The caregiving and health experiences of many communities of color are shaped by distinct cultural worldviewssuch as collectivist family models, intergenerational caregiving norms, and traditional healing practices-that influence how care is sought, received, and provided.
-Across Sonoma County, older adults commonly rely on family members-especially adult childrenwho juggle caregiving with full-time jobs, frequently without pay, respite, or formal training.
+Caregiving in many communities is deeply rooted in cultural traditions of family support and elder care.
+Across Sonoma County, older adults commonly rely on family members especially adult children-who juggle caregiving with full-time jobs, frequently without pay, respite, or formal training.
 These caregivers described high levels of emotional and financial stress, social isolation, and limited support systems.
 Even those receiving In-Home Supportive Services (IHSS) payments reported that the low wages required them to take on additional jobs to stay financially afloat.